Ongoing Events for Children

 Storytime is a 30 minute themed program with a craft followed by playtime.
 It happens on the second Friday of each month through June at 11 AM.
 Storytime is geared to toddlers but older siblings are always welcome.
 Note: there is NO Storytime in April!

-Watch the Calendar of Events for more opportunities for children!
+Watch the Calendar of Events for more opportunities for families and children!

 "80% of brain development happens